Hong Kong Hikes—Plus Where To Eat And Drink After

 Dragon's Back to Shek O

 Dragon's Back is arguably Hong Kong's most popular hike, and its snaking ridge-top trail certainly lives up to its name.
-But the reason for its popularity is that it's both easy and scenic, making it ideal for novices while still enjoyable even for the city's most seasoned hikers.
+But the reason it's so popular is that it's both easy and scenic, making it ideal for novices while still enjoyable for the city's most seasoned hikers.

 Where to eat: Cococabana will have you doing a double take to make sure you're still in Hong Kong.
 This light and airy space serves Mediterranean cuisine, and offers the kind of beachside atmosphere one would find in Portugal or Greece.